fangq/mcx/mcxlab/README.txt

-      *cfg.tstep:      time-gate width of the simulation (in seconds) *cfg.tend:       ending time of the simulation (in second) *cfg.srcpos:     a 1 by 3 vector, the position of the source in grid unit *cfg.srcdir:     a 1 by 3 vector, specifying the incident vector cfg.sradius:    radius within which we use atomic operations (in grid) [0.0] sradius=0 to disable atomic operations; if sradius=-1, use cfg.crop0 and crop1 to define a cubic atomic zone; if
+      *cfg.tstep:      time-gate width of the simulation (in seconds) *cfg.tend:       ending time of the simulation (in second) *cfg.srcpos:     a 1 by 3 vector, the position of the source in grid unit *cfg.srcdir:     a 1 by 3 vector, specifying the incident vector; if srcdir contains a 4th element, it specifies the focal length of the source (only valid for focuable src, such as planar, disk, fourier, gaussian, zgaussian, slit, etc)
+       cfg.sradius:    radius within which we use atomic operations (in grid) [0.0] sradius=0 to disable atomic operations; if sradius=-1, use cfg.crop0 and crop1 to define a cubic atomic zone; if